-Unique course, only one of its kind in Australia
+This course is the only one of its kind in Australia.

-- Two internships, with at least one international placement. - Includes an 'Impact through science' stream, that provides high-level training in leadership, persuasive communication, entrepreneurship, policy, ethics and corporate social responsibility. - Transforms scientific expertise into a thriving business venture or social enterprise.
+- · Combines science with business and industry. - One internship, which can be an international placement. - Includes an 'Impact through science' stream that provides high-level training in leadership, persuasive communication, entrepreneurship, policy, ethics and corporate social responsibility. - Transforms scientific expertise into a thriving business venture or social enterprise.